aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ﻿---
-title: Working with Styles and Themes
+title: Working with Styles and Themes – Aspose.Words for .NET
+articleTitle: Working with Styles and Themes
+linktitle: Working with Styles and Themes
 description: "Advanced Microsoft Word formatting features, working with styles and themes using Aspose.Words for .Net."
 type: docs
 weight: 40